Cymbospondylus: Description

 Cymbospondylus, like other ichthyosaurs, had a long, thin snout, large eye sockets, and a tail fluke that was supported by vertebrae in the lower half.
 Ichthyosaurs were superficially similar to dolphins and had flippers rather than legs, but the oldest representatives (with the exception of the parvipelvians, more advanced) do not have dorsal fins, or would have one but relatively poorly developed.
-Like most Triassic ichthyosaurs, Cymbospondylus has a more slender anatomy, possessing an elongated trunk and a long, poorly pronounced tail.
+Like most Triassic ichthyosaurs, Cymbospondylus has a more slender anatomy, possessing an elongated trunk and a long, poorly pronounced tail, giving it a body more similar in appearance to that of an eel.
 Although the colour of Cymbospondylus is unknown, at least some ichthyosaurs may have been uniformly dark-coloured in life, which is evidenced by the discovery of high concentrations of eumelanin pigments in the preserved skin of an early ichthyosaur fossil.